How is Classic Math School different from other popular math enrichment and tutoring programs?

 All refunds will be issued by check only.

-Classic Math School guarantees a full refund for requests submitted before the beginning of the first assigned class (except for the $100 non-refundable deposit).
+Classic Math School guarantees a full refund for requests submitted not later than one week before the beginning of the first assigned class (except for the $100 non-refundable deposit and application fee).

 Summer Math Camp

-Payments are only refundable before June 1st (except for the non-refundable deposit).
+Payments are only refundable before June 1st (except for the non-refundable deposit and application fee).

 All other programs (“Math +” After-School Program”, “Math EnSurance Program”, Clinics)